Conicy/farmComm/README.md

 Invoke/configure processes according to settings read (and written to?) an .ini file (see the work in progress in src/test/create-ini-test.ahk).
 At this writing, spawn.ahk (/.exe) *expects* to receive an instruction that begins with directory\executable; it will parse the string before the slash and append that to %A_WorkingDir% to set the executable's working directory.
 However, because of the way parsing is set up, it will not find the executable if it is more than one subfolder deep.

-30 second suspend timer; when a user resumes from idle, suspend rather than kill processes, and only terminate them if user activity continues beyond 30 seconds (if they are *not idle* for 30 seconds.
+Configurable (how?) suspend timer (suspendTimerIdle).
+When a user resumes from idle, suspend rather than kill processes, and only terminate them if user activity continues beyond suspendTimerIdle.
+If user goes idle again before suspendTimerIdle lapses, resume the processes (instead of terminating them--they will continue running right where they left off before they were suspended).

+Automation from a master node controlling slaves (accomplished only through shell scripts?):
+	Force termination (will terminateAll.bat accomplish this from a remote shell?)
+		Remote upgrade (relies on force termination to unlock files (make sure the executables are not running on the remote system) . . . how?
+	Keep local commands separate from master node--somehow arrange folders to separate this?
+	Cache desired local commands, or particulars of thier run paramaters, of each slave system, at master?
+	Possibly add (after workup for finalization/distribution?) many batches I already wrote, to many of these effects . . .

-Possibly optionally run a resource monitor in session zero to behold how enslaved the machine even when it is locked.
+Possibly optionally run a resource monitor in session zero to (optionally) behold how enslaved the machine (when it is locked, or when changing sessions etc.).

-Possibly many other things.
+(What if anything else?)

 =RELEASE HISTORY=